fluxcd/flux2/rfcs/0000-trust-store-for-tls-and-ssh/README.md

-A new field is to be introduced into the existing kinds `Bucket`, `GitRepository`, `HelmRepository`, `OCIRepository`, `ImageUpdateAutomation`, `Provider` and `ImageRepository`, to allow users to expand on the controller-level known hosts for SSH operations:
+A new field is to be introduced into the existing kinds `Bucket`, `GitRepository`, `HelmRepository`, `OCIRepository`, `ImageUpdateAutomation`, `Provider` and `ImageRepository`, to allow users to expand on trusted CAs at controller-level for HTTPS operations:

 ```yaml
 spec: